harshithascribe/Harshitha/README.md

 ## 🧑‍💻 About Me

 I'm a passionate tech enthusiast currently pursuing a B.Tech in Information Technology (Cloud Computing).
 I enjoy solving real-world problems through code, building smart systems, and exploring new technologies — from cloud platforms to AI-powered tools.
+Passionate about learning and building.
+Exploring technology, one project at a time.

 - 💡 Currently learning: Microsoft Azure, DevOps, and Generative AI
 - 🤖 Exploring AI & ML with Python and NLP projects